EmamiHossein/Ansible-Collection/install/03-virtual-environment.md

-# Installing a Specific Version of Ansible in a Virtual Environment
+# Installin Ansible in a Virtual Environment

 ## Introduction
 Installing **Ansible** inside a **virtual environment (virtualenv)** ensures that dependencies remain isolated and do not interfere with system packages.
 This guide provides step-by-step instructions on how to: